Arun Goyal

 I) Ongoing Research:

-B. Molecular, structural, functional and biochemical analysis of Carbohydrate Active Enzymes.
+A. Molecular, structure and functional analysis of Enzymes.

-C. Microbial conversion of cellulosic agrowaste to bioethnol using microbial cultures, natural and recombinant cellulases and hemicellulases for bioethanol production.
+B. Microbial conversion of cellulosic agrowaste to bioethnol using recombinant cellulases and hemicellulases and microbial cultures for bioethanol production.

 II) At Faculty of Veterinary Medicine, Lisbon, Portugal I was involved in various projects: